 A fundraiser for the Sustainable Living Leadership Program.

 Enjoy a 3-hour sunset dinner cruise on the beautiful Fraser River aboard the authentic 100-passenger MV Native paddlewheeler.
 Take in the beauty of our surroundings from a unique water perspective, with views of the Lower Fraser from New Westminster Quay to the Pitt River.
 Dinner is a plated three-course meal featuring wild Pacific salmon, along with a cash bar.
-Celebrity chef Ned Bell is our guest speaker.
+Celebrity chef Ned Bell is our guest speaker and Petra Markova will be speaking about her experience participating in the Sustainable Living Leadership Program.

 Saturday, June 23